mbilab/Rain-forcast/README.md

 * `node server.js`

 ## Test
+This test can tells you the changing of centroids which is useful for us to improve the accuracy of `rain.py`.

 ### Setup
-* setup testdata and modify config.json
+* setup testdata(radar images) and modify config.json(where you put the images)

 ### Run
 * `python3 test.py YYYYMMDDHHmm YYYYMMDDHHmm x y`
+* get `centroid_test.png` in `pub/`